 Policy on Extensions

-All course requirements are to be completed no later than the due date set by the professor, or by the last day of the semester, whichever is earlier.
-(Posted due dates for work related to distance education courses may in some cases extend beyond the last day of the semester.)
-With the teacher’s consent, a student in an emergency may hand in work up to one week after the end of final exams.
-If the student does not turn in his or her work by this deadline, the student’s work will be graded, with the unfinished work counting as zero toward the final grade in the course.
-If a student recognizes before the last day of class the need for an extension, he or she may petition the professor and academic dean for an extension, either of whom may deny the request.
-Such requests must be made in writing, using the Request for Extension form in the Registrar’s office, and must be submitted with signatures by the end of the business day on the last day of class for the term.
+Students must complete all course requirements no later than the due date set by the professor or the last day of class, whichever is earlier.
+If students do not turn in their work by this deadline, their course work will be graded with the unfinished assignments counting as zero toward the final grade in the course.
+If, before the last day of class, students recognize the need for additional time, they may petition the professor, advisor and academic dean for an extension, any of whom may deny the request.
+Students must make these requests in writing, using the Course Extension Request form available at www.ambs.edu/forms and submitting it by the end of the business day on the last day of class for the term.

 An extension normally shall not be longer than six weeks.
 One extension to an extension may be possible, with good cause, but would require the approval of the student’s professor, advisor and the academic dean.

 The grade designation “In Process” will be recorded until the final grade is received.
 The final grade will take into account any unusual circumstances and the additional time allowed.
 Grade reductions may apply to uncompleted units of work rather than to the total semester’s work, as determined by the professor.
 Extensions without grade reductions may be granted if there are emergency factors or if research requirements go beyond the semester or term.
 Apparent disregard for time management is considered a negative factor in determining whether a grade reduction should apply.